Carleton-BIT/template-assignment-01-IRM1005/README.md

 Your work must be submitted to your Assignment 01 GitHub repository, which is automatically generated when you accept the assignment through GitHub Classrooms.

-There are two ways that you can submit your work to your Assignment 01 repository:
+There are a few ways that you can submit your work to your Assignment 01 repository:

 - Clone your GitHub repository, work off of your local machine, and commit your changes through VSCode (recommended)
 - Use the GitHub code editor web interface to paste your completed code right into GitHub
+- Use a developer container such as GitHub Code Spaces, StackBlitz or replit

 ## Frequently Asked Questions (FAQ)